-- Silence Is Golden: Oddly, for a film that is rightly remembered as ushering in talking pictures, the bulk of the original is silent.
+- Silence is Golden: Oddly, for a film that is rightly remembered as ushering in talking pictures, the bulk of the original is silent.
 The use of sound is confined to 1) Jolson's songs and 2) one four-minute dialogue scene (when Jack comes home to see his mother).

 - Spared by the Adaptation: Cantor Rabinowitz in the 1980 remake.

-- "Well Done, Son!"
-Guy: All the Jazz Singer wants is his father's approval.
+- "Well Done, Son" Guy: All the Jazz Singer wants is his father's approval.

 Parodies of the basic plot (not specific to any of the film versions) include:

-- Mason himself is to some extent a Real Life instance of The Jazz Singer; under pressure from his father he received rabbinic ordination as his brothers did, but he subsequently chose to become a comedian.
+- The Simpsons episode "Like Father, Like Clown", guest-starring the voice of Jackie Mason as Krusty's estranged father Rabbi Hyman Krustovsky.
+The I Have No Son! moment is memorably spoofed.
+(Mason himself is to some extent a Real Life instance of The Jazz Singer; under pressure from his father he received rabbinic ordination as his brothers did, but he subsequently chose to become a comedian.)